For best experience please turn on javascript and use a modern browser!

 AUC greatly values the input of its students, staff and teachers and conducts frequent evaluations of the programme.
 Below you will find information on the various types of evaluations and ways to get involved.

-Towards the end of each term, a link to an online questionnaire for each course is emailed to the students, asking for (anonymous) feedback on the course.
+Towards the end of each term, an online questionnaire is made available for students, asking for (anonymous) feedback on the course.
 Questions are related to the design of the course, the teaching methods, how much you have learned, the assessment and the knowledge and skills of the lecturer.
 Most questions can be answered on a 1-5 scale, with a few open questions to make suggestions for the lecturer or to share your experiences.
 Lecturers are asked to allow some time to complete the questionnaire during one of the final course meetings if the class schedule allows for this.
-If this is not possible, the course evaluations can still be completed one week after the end of the term.
+If this is not possible, the course evaluations can still be completed one week after the end of the term via a link that is emailed to the students.

-Once the online evaluations are closed the lecturer will receive a course evaluation report containing all feedback scores and comments from the students.
+Once the online evaluations are closed the lecturer will be able to see the course evaluation results within Evalytics, the student feedback system.
+They will see answers to the general course questions, and teacher related questions (specific to the lecturer only) and a report can be downloaded.
 Your survey answers are anonymous.
 The lecturer can't see who provided which answer, and the results are processed and reported anonymously.
 By completing the survey, you give lecturers a starting point for improving their course and teaching, if needed.
 In this way, you're contributing to the quality assurance of your own study programme.
 Your feedback mainly serves to improve the quality of education for future students, just as students in previous years have done for you.
 For further quality assurance discussions, the course evaluations are also shared with the course coordinator, the Board of Studies and the Head of Studies.

 Twice per year, AUC’s Educational Quality Officer analyses course evaluation data and composes a report for the Heads of Studies and Director of Education.
 This report discusses response rates, trends in grading, and items students felt particularly satisfied or dissatisfied with.
 The Heads of Studies and Director of Education use these findings to then compose a biannual quality report, for discussion with AUC’s Board of Studies.
 In addition, each year, Board of Studies’ members meet with Heads of Studies and the Director of Education to discuss the quality of courses and curriculum.
 Finally, after reviewing departmental plans, course evaluation and peer review data, the Board of Studies publishes an annual headlines memo to share their written reflections on the quality of the AUC programme.